mateusb23/mateusb23/README.md

 </div>

-- 🖥️ Recentemente, trabalhei como Analista de infraestrutura de TI com ênfase em Servidores Linux 💻
+- 🖥️ I recently worked as an IT Infrastructure Analyst with an emphasis on Linux Servers 💻
-- ☕ Estudando Java com JPA + Hibernate, Spring e OracleDB(PLSQL)
+- ☕ I'm studying Java with JPA + Hibernate, Spring and Oracle(PL SQL)